Why Is My Tattoo Bumpy & Raised?

-This isn’t to say that every new tattoo ends up forming big, thick, black, ugly looking scabs over the top it.
+This isn’t to say that every new tattoo ends up forming big, thick, black, ugly-looking scabs over the top of it.
 Many tattoos scab very lightly – to the point that you might not even notice any scabs forming.

-However, although you may not be able to see these tiny scabs very well, they will definitely be there throughout at least a part of the healing process (normally between days 3-7), and therefore when you run your fingers over the area you may feel that it is very bobbly and raised.
+However, although you may not be able to see these scabs very well, especially if they’re light, they will definitely be there throughout at least a part of the healing process (normally between days 3-7), and therefore when you run your fingers over the area you may feel various bumps and bobbles.

-After a month or two (but sometimes up to three months), a scar will usually begin to settle into the skin and fade slightly and therefore will generally sit more flat against the surrounding area.
+After a month or two (but sometimes up to 3 months), a scar will usually begin to settle into the skin and fade slightly, and therefore will generally sit more flat against the surrounding area.

 Again, infections are uncommon these days due to more sterile tattooing environments and better tattoo aftercare information – but they do still happen.

-As mentioned though - tattoos infections don’t happen very often, so the chances that your lumpy, bumpy tattoo is infected are slim.
+As mentioned though – tattoo infections don’t happen very often, so the chances that your lumpy, bumpy tattoo is infected are slim.

-The sooner an infection is treated, the less damage it will likely cause to both your general health and also the longterm appearance of your tattoo.
+The sooner an infection is treated, the less damage it will cause to both your general health and the long term appearance of your tattoo.

 What To Do About A Bumpy Or Raised Tattoo